compsecmonkey/Reading-List/README.md

 * Churchill's  Ministry of Ungentlemanly Warfare: The Mavericks Who Plotted Hitler's Defeat :heavy_minus_sign: Giles Milton
 * The Operators: The  Wild and Terrifying Inside Story of America's War in Afghanistan :heavy_minus_sign: Michael Hastings
 * The New Tsar: The  Rise and Reign of Vladimir Putin :heavy_minus_sign: Steven Lee Myers
+* The Sword and the  Shield :heavy_minus_sign: Christopher Andrew,  Vasilli Mitrokhin
 * Eisenhower's Armies :heavy_minus_sign: Niall Barr
 * Red Team: How to  Succeed by Thinking Like the Enemy :heavy_minus_sign: Micah Zenko
 * Playing to the  Edge: American Intelligence in the Age of Terror :heavy_minus_sign: Michael V. Hayden